Y0Coss/docs-fork/pages/public_cloud/compute/switch_volume_type/guide.en-gb.md

 ## Go further

-To learn how to migrate a Block Storage volume to an encrypted LUKS volume, check out our dedicated guide [Migrating a Block Storage volume to an encrypted LUKS volume](/pages/public_cloud/compute/migrating-non-encrypted-to-encrypted-volume).
+To learn how to migrate a Block Storage volume to an encrypted LUKS volume, check out our dedicated guide: [Migrating a Block Storage volume to an encrypted LUKS volume](/pages/public_cloud/compute/migrating-non-encrypted-to-encrypted-volume).

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.